 - Dawn of Magic, Russian So Bad, It's Good action-RPG, has a hilarious one in the third act.
 One old man NPC tells you about island, full of treasure, and that he can transport you here for a fee.
 If you pay him, you will get transported to a small island with uranium mines.
 The two only ways to get out of here is to pay large sum of money, or participate in monotonous fetch quests, where you can die because of radioactivity.
 And once you get out of here, old man tells you, that if you want to visit Mine Island again, you can always pay him.
 What a bastard.

-- In Fallout 2, there's a quest to find Typhon's "treasure", which turns out to be a bag full of bottlecaps.
-Granted, it would have been a big treasure in the first game and later in the Fallout timeline, but within the constraints of this game's timeframe, bottlecaps have been phased out as legal tender and are therefore worthless.
+- There's a quest to find Typhon's "treasure", which turns out to be a bag full of bottle caps.
+Granted, this would have been a big treasure in the first game and later in the Fallout timeline; but within the constraints of this game's time frame, bottle caps have been phased out as legal tender and are therefore worthless.

 - Eternal Sonata has a variation.
 The party does find a real pirate treasure of gold and jewels, but Salsa is most excited by a pirate's hat to replace the one that she lost when the party was swept into a river.